Try Not To Bring An 'Adult Dating' Mentality To Making Friends When You're Older

 It's also easier to get to know many of the people you meet.
 You're in settings where you're in their company day after day, month after month.
 You can't help but get to know them in a gradual, low-pressure way as you do things you were going to do anyway.
 There might be someone cute at your part-time job.
 You chat to them here and there over a few weeks, realize there's a spark, and start dating.
 Sometimes someone doesn't catch your attention right away, but grows on you as you get to know them better.
 Again, not all high school and college relationships develop effortlessly, but there are more opportunities for it to happen.

 A lot of people find that once they're past their mid-twenties it's harder to fall into a relationship.
 It can still happen for sure, but it's not something you can take for granted.
 For one, it's tougher to naturally meet potential partners.
-You may spend your days at an office with a half-dozen older co-workers, then go home to your one-bedroom apartment.
-More single people are essentially off the market because they're preoccupied with things like their career or kids from a previous relationship.
+You may spend your days at a small office with a half-dozen older co-workers, then go home to your one-bedroom apartment.
+More people are already settled down and off the market.
+Some of the single ones may as well be, because they're preoccupied with things like their career or kids from a previous relationship.
 Most nightlife venues are geared toward people in their twenties, and there are fewer spots for the older crowd.

 As well, some older people put more pressure on themselves to get into a relationship.
-They want to start a family, or they're feeling the damaging societal belief that people are worth less if they're single.
-It's not like being in high school where you can enjoy dating people, and maybe hope it gets serious with someone, but you're not feeling an immediate demand to settle down.
+They want to start a family, or they're feeling the damaging societal belief that people are worth less if they're on their own.
+It's not like being in high school where you can enjoy dating around, and maybe hope it gets serious with someone, but you're not feeling an immediate demand to settle down.

-Then, once they're on a date they set up in one of these ways, they can feel like they should make up their mind about the person right away.
+Then, once they're on a date they can feel like they should make up their mind about the person right away.
 They purposely got together to check them out as a potential partner, and wouldn't run across them otherwise.
-They don't feel like they have the time to go out with them for a few weeks to see if any feelings develop later on.
+They don't feel like they have the time to go out with them for a few weeks to see if any feelings eventually develop.
 There are a bunch of other people they're chatting to on their dating app.
 They fall into a pattern where they meet people and think, "Do they meet my requirements?
 Do I feel a 'click' already?
 Nope?
 Okay, then onto the next prospect."

 Making friends as an adult

 When you're trying to make friends as an adult you can unintentionally fall into the same mentality.
-The same life circumstances that helps young people date also makes it easier for them to make friends.
+The life circumstances that helps young people date also makes it easier for them to make friends.
 Once you're out of school it's harder to meet people in your day-to-day life, let alone in settings where you can slowly get to know them.
 Because of this, adults who want to improve their social lives can turn to more deliberate strategies for making friends.
 They may go to lots of meetup.com events, or sign up for teams or classes, with meeting people as their main goal and enjoying the activity second.
-They may also invite many of their neighbors, colleagues, or acquaintances to hang out, from a mentality where they want to try on lots of potential friends for size.
+They might try out a dedicated friend-making app.
+They may invite many of their neighbors, colleagues, or acquaintances to hang out, from a mentality where they want to try on lots of potential friends for size.

 There's nothing wrong with doing these things.
 Like I said, it's trickier to meet people as an adult.
 Ideally you'd meet everyone in a setting where you can get to know them in a slow, relaxed manner, but that isn't always possible, and you should do what it takes create a social life you're happy with.
 However, when you're consciously working at making friends you can get into that headspace where you feel you have to make up your mind about everyone quickly.